nanoscopy-RUBION/pySICM_Analysis/README.md

 - Crop
   - it is possible to enter values which are too large for the scan
   - hints for input (px or µm, index begins at 0)
-- Line profile
-  - width and height do not fit in rectangular scans

 ## To Do
 - General: